On the parton picture of Froissart asymptotic behavior: 3. Parton structure of disk in 4D QCD

-of the BFKL-like equation with running $\alpha_s(u) \sim 1/u$,~ where $u = \ln k^2_{\bot}/\mu^2 $ is the partons virtuality, and where $~~\mu \sim r_0^{-1}$ and all $c_i \sim 1$.~~ All main qualitative properties of \Fd can be simply found from this equation \footnote{We use here such a simplified equation (\ref{nleq}) instated of precise evolution equation (see \cite{kole}).
-In (\ref{nleq}) some gluon properties and effects connected with gluon coherence are not taken into account explicitly, because they are not essential for our qualitative picture.~ In equation (\ref{nleq}) we also included term $\sim \d^2 f(Y,u,b)/\d^2 b$, corresponding to parton propagation in the transverse plane $b \equiv |\vec{x}_{\perp}|$.~This is consistent if parton density is not small.}.~
+of the BFKL-like equation with running $\alpha_s(u) \sim 1/(u + \alpha_{s0}^{-1} )$,~ where $u = \ln (1 + k^2_{\bot}/\mu^2 ) $ ~is the partons virtuality, and where $~~\mu \sim r_0^{-1}$ and all $c_i \sim 1$.~~ Most of the main qualitative properties of \Fd can be simply found from this equation \footnote{We use here such a simplified equation (\ref{nleq}) instated of more precise evolution equation (see \cite{kole}).
+In (\ref{nleq}) some gluon properties and effects connected with gluon coherence are not taken into account explicitly, because they are not essential for our qualitative picture.~ In equation (\ref{nleq}) we also included term $\sim \d^2 f(Y,u,\bp)/\d^2 \bp$ corresponding to parton propagation in the transverse plane $\bp$. ~This is consistent if parton density is not small.~ Also this Eq. don't takes into account random fluctuations of the rate of propagation of various fronts of partons density which can be especially essential near of the \Fd edge - see footnote 18. }.~

-The structure of mean \Fd can be schematically represented as a system of inserted into each other saturated disks(sub-disks) with a different virtuality $u$. ~The soft disk is the largest and its average size grows with rapidity as $\bar{R} (Y) = r_0 Y$ with small corrections \footnote{In fact there can be small corrections \cite{LRfroi,RisFroi} to the dependence of the average \Fd radius from particles rapidity, coming from \Fd border oscilation and with are not taken into account in Eq. \ref{nleq} , so that $R_F (Y) = r_0 (Y - c \ln Y)$.
+The mean parton structure of \Fd can be schematically represented as a system of inserted into each other saturated disks(sub-disks) with a different virtuality $u$ and rapidity $y,~~Y > y > 0$. ~ At $y \sim 1$ the soft disk is the largest and its average transverse size in $\bp$ grows with rapidity as $\bar{R} (Y) = r_0 Y$ with small corrections ~\footnote{In fact there can be small corrections \cite{LRfroi,RisFroi} to the dependence of the average \Fd radius from particles rapidity, coming from \Fd edge oscillation and which are not taken into account in Eq. \ref{nleq} , so that $R_F (Y) = r_0 (Y - c \ln Y)$.
 See also Appendix. }.
-Note that evolution equation (\ref{nleq}) does not take explicitly into account the nonperturbative QCD effects, which are essential for grow of the soft \F sub-disk, and which dominate near the border of \Fd where the parton density is low \footnote{The esential in (\ref{nleq}) nonperturbative effects can be simply imitated by the large value of $\alpha_s(u) \sim 1/(u + \alpha_0^{-1})$ frozen at small $u$~. }.
+Note that evolution equation (\ref{nleq}) does not take explicitly into account the nonperturbative QCD effects which can be essential for grow of the soft \F sub-disk, especially near the edge of \Fd where the parton density is low \footnote{It seams that the essential in (\ref{nleq}) nonperturbative effects can be simply imitated by the large value of QCD coupling $\alpha_s(u) \sim 1/(u + \alpha_{s0}^{-1})$ frozen at small $u$~ and the effective gluon mass $\sim \mu$. }.